Bemaximus/stock-market-prediction/README.md

 The `output/` folder stores output data in text files.

-The root `/` directory has the main matlab script and that script's dependency functions (function files in MATLAB).
+The `matlab/` directory has the main matlab script and that script's dependency functions (function files in MATLAB).

+The `python/` directory has the python equivalents of the matlab scripts, which are still a work in progress.

-## Statistics
+## Usage

+Change the ticker and opening price script in `matlab/main.m` and run the file.
+This will run a year-long backtest on the data and predict the percentage increase from the opening price (current price) until closing.
+This script is meant to be run at 9:30 AM to decide on a short/long position on a desired stock.
+All funds would be liquidated before closing.